-Atopy Patch Testing
+Atopy Patch Test

 Oral Food Challenge

-Before this test, patients may be asked to remove the suspect food from their diet for a few weeks.
+Beforehand, patients may be asked to remove the suspect food from their diet for a few weeks.
 The test, typically conducted at an allergist’s office or a hospital if there is a higher risk of reaction, begins with the patient eating a low dose of the suspect food, less than what is expected to cause a reaction.

-Over the course of several hours, the patient will continue to receive gradually increasing doses of the suspect food, and be monitored for any signs of a reaction.
+Over the course of several hours, the patient will continue to receive gradually increasing amounts of the suspect food, and be monitored for any signs of a reaction.
 If the patient is reaches the dose that is equal to a normal portion without reacting, the food is considered safe to eat.
 If a patient experiences a reaction, the challenge is stopped and the reaction is treated.